ggemre/arch_dotfiles/README.md

 The dotfiles and other configuration info for arch setup for my own future reference.

 Each package was made by others.
-I just configured them and wrote some usefule scripts.
+I just configured them and wrote some useful scripts.
 I will do my best to link to each component I used and to give credit.

 ---